jnq-t/burn-these-letters/README.md

 ### Dictionary ORM methods

-`Dictionary.all` loads all dictioanries in the DB `Dictionary.list_all` pulls all the dictionary names in the DB `Dictionary.by_definition_key` loads all dictionaries that contain the given definition key (i.e. "nouns") `Dictioanry.by_definition_value` loads all dictionaries that contain the given definition value (i.e. "moon") `Dictionary.where()` returns all dictioanries that exactly match the expression.
-For example `Dictionary.where(greetings: "hello") would load our dictioanry, while `Dictioanry.where(nouns: "moon")` would not.
+`Dictionary.all` loads all dictioanries in the DB

+`Dictionary.list_all` pulls all the dictionary names in the DB

+`Dictionary.by_definition_key` loads all dictionaries that contain the given definition key (i.e. "nouns")

+`Dictioanry.by_definition_value` loads all dictionaries that contain the given definition value (i.e. "moon")

+`Dictionary.where()` returns all dictioanries that exactly match the expression.
+For example `Dictionary.where(greetings: "hello") would load our dictioanry, while `Dictioanry.where(nouns: "moon")` would not

 `Dcitionary.where_any()` returns all dictionaries that match the expression, inlcuding incomplete matches.
-In this case `Dictionary.where(nouns: "moon")` would indeed find our dictionary.
+In this case `Dictionary.where(nouns: "moon")` would indeed find our dictionary

 `Dictionary.first` loads the first dictioanry in the db